decode-detroit/apollo/README.md

 You'll need Rust, GTK+, and GStreamer to compile and run Apollo.

 * Installation of Rust: https://www.rust-lang.org/
 * Installation of GTK+: https://www.gtk.org/ (This is usually installed already on GNU/Linux systems.
-Search for package libgtk-3-0.)
+Search for package libgtk-3-0, and libgtk-3-dev if you'd like to compile Apollo.)

 Follow the directions on both websites to download and install these tools before you proceed.